This was an experiment and I don't have exact measurements. There are so many possibilities you can add to this. Be creative!

 2 -3 Tbsp cacao or carob powder

-2 - 3 Tbsp honey, agave (or favorite sweetener)
+2 - 3 Tbsp honey, maple syrup (or favorite sweetener)

 3 medjool dates, soaked, pitted and finely chopped